Python Best Practices – Every Python Developer Must Know

 Namespaces are one honking great idea — let’s do more of those!

 7. Use the Right Data Structures

-Know the benefits and limitations of different data structures, and choose the right one for your code.
+Know the benefits and limitations of different data structures, and choose the right one while Coding in Python.

 8. Write Readable Code